shotto42/invaders/README.md

 **Game ROMs:**
-For copyright reasons it is not allowed to distribute the ROM files!
+For copyright reasons it is not allowed to distribute the ROM files.
 The Invaders Emulation works with MAME ROMs (Google ...).
 Unzip the ROM files and copy the content into the rom folder.